Letters from Charles Nisbet to David Erskine

 These artifacts and oversized items about the Carlisle Indian School were acquired by the Dickinson College Archives and Special Collections individually and are not part of any larger collection.

-Carlisle Indian School Individual Photographs
+Carlisle Indian School Individual Items

 Carlisle Indian School - Naomi Greensky collection